piersholt/wilhelm-docs/README.md

 #### **Diagnosis Bus** (D-Bus)
 > The D-Bus was introduced as TXD (and RXD) in 1987.
 The term D-Bus was adopted with the introduction of the E38 in 1995, however it is still referred to as TXD in the ETM [electrical troubleshooting manual].
 >
 > All modules in the vehicle are not connected directly to the D-Bus, some systems are connected through a gateway such as the IKE or cluster.
-The gateway handles all diag- nostic “traffic” and routes the necessary information to the correct bus system.
+The gateway handles all diagnostic “traffic” and routes the necessary information to the correct bus system.

 #### **Gateway**
 > On vehicles equipped with an I-Bus (E38, E39, E53 High) messages to be sent back and forth between the K-Bus and I-Bus have to be transferred via a Gateway.
 This Gateway is the IKE.
 The IKE determines by the address of the message recipient whether the message needs to be passed along to the other bus.